woocommerce/qit-documentation/docs/intro.md

 The Quality Insights Toolkit (QIT) is an initiative by WooCommerce that provides extension developers in the [Woo Marketplace](https://woo.com/products/) with a series of automated tests out-of-the-box.

-To ensure that all extensions in the Woo Marketplace meet our quality standards, we run a series of automated tests.
-As part of our commitment to supporting developers, we also provide ways for developers to easily integrate these tests into their development workflows.

 <video controls style={{ width:"100%", height:"100%" }}>
     <source src={QITIntro} />
 </video>